Ballarat Termite Control & Treatment

 Since 1995, it has become compulsory in some council areas to provide termite barriers to all new domestic buildings.
 There is a host of both chemical and non-chemical options available, including non-repellent termiticides, reticulation systems installed either under the slab or as a perimeter protection.
 Physical systems such as graded stone; stainless steel mesh and aluminum strip shielding are also widely used.
 Newer options are frequently being developed, and without question, Australia leads the world in this technology.

-A popular choice made by builders is to utilise the concrete slab as the primary termite barrier.
-This is offered simply because it is cheap.
-Utilising this method is a poor choice as termites can enter the structure far too easily by traveling around the slab edge.
-As a preventative chemical barrier a reticulation system should be installed.
-Re-treatment should be carried out at the required intervals.
-This can be done post construction.
+A popular choice made by builders is to utilise the concrete slab (poured in accordance with AS2870) as the primary termite barrier.
+This is offered simply because it is cheap but is not enough to meet the minimum termite barrier requirements under AS3660 or the Building Code of Australia.
+Utilising this method alone is a poor choice as termites can enter the structure far too easily by travelling around and over the slab edge or even make entry alongside slab penetrations such as pipes, electric cabling etc where they can enter through less than a 1mm crack.